Quantum Mechanics Based on an Extended Least Action Principle and Information Metrics of Vacuum Fluctuations

-The uncertainty relation $\Delta x_i\Delta p_i \ge \hbar/2$ is a consequence of applying the least observability principle in the infinitesimal time step, as shown in Section \ref{sec:shorttime}.
-Other authors proposed postulates similar to the no preferred representation assumption, such as no preferred measurement~\cite{Mehrafarin2005}, no preferred reference frame~\cite{Stuckey}.
-However, these postulates are proposed in very different contexts.
+Other authors proposed postulates similar to the no preferred representation assumption, such as no preferred measurement~\cite{Mehrafarin2005}, no preferred reference frame~\cite{Stuckey}, but in very different contexts.

 The entropic dynamics approach to quantum mechanics~\cite{Caticha2011, Caticha2019} bears some similarity with the theory presented in this work.
 For instance, the formulations are carried out with two steps, an infinitesimal time step and a cumulative time period.
 It also aims to derive the physical dynamics by extremizing entropy.
 However, the entropic dynamics approach relies on another postulate on energy conservation to complete the derivation of the Schr\"{o}dinger equation.
 The theory presented in this paper has the advantage of simplicity since it recursively applies the same least observability principle in both an infinitesimal time step and a cumulative time period.
 The entropic dynamics approach also requires several seemingly arbitrary constants in the formulation, while we only need the Planck constant $\hbar$ and its meaning is clearly given in Assumption 2.